khanh-md/Minimum-Distance-Mutual-Visibility-for-k-agent/README.md

 This repository contains the experimental study and algorithmic implementation for the **$k$-agent Distance-to-Sight Mutual Visibility Problem**.

 The primary objective of this project is to coordinate an unanchored group of mobile agents within a bounded, non-convex environment (such as a complex floor plan or maze).
-The goal is to find the absolute minimum distance the agents must travel to reach a state of **Mutual Visibility**—a configuration where every single agent has a straight, unobstructed line of sight to every other agent simultaneously.
+The goal is to find the absolute minimum distance the agents must travel to reach a state of **Mutual Visibility**, a configuration where every single agent has a straight, unobstructed line of sight to every other agent simultaneously.

 ## Key Features